automationsaan/aws-devops-data-engineer-project/README.md

   - Managed Service for Apache Flink

 - **Analyse and Query**
-  - Amazon Redshift (Data warehouse)
+  - Amazon Redshift (Data warehouse for analytics and BI)
   - Amazon Athena (Ad-hoc querying for all medallion layers)
   - Amazon OpenSearch Service (Search analytics)